huzaifah-cyber/Enterprise-Windows-Active-Directory/README.md

 #### Organizational Unit & Domain Admin Provisioning

-An `_ADMINS` OU was created in Active Directory Users and Computers, and a dedicated domain admin account (`a-mhuzaifah`) was added — separating administrative identity from standard user access.
+An `_ADMINS` OU was created in Active Directory Users and Computers, and a dedicated domain admin account (`a-mhuzaifah`) was added; separating administrative identity from standard user access.

 <img src="assets/6.png" width="900">